theseanything/civilservicelgbt.github.io/_events/20190711-leaders-of-networks-forum.md

 ---
-title: 'Leaders of Networks Forum'
+title: '[Cancelled] Leaders of Networks Forum'
 excerpt: Our regular meeting of departmental network chairs and volunteers.
 event-date: 2019-07-11 15:00:00
 location: Location to be confirmed